 Other Shift4 Products & Services

-- Online Reporting: All major merchant services providers on the market today offer an online reporting function, and Shift4 is no exception.
-The company’s proprietary Lighthouse Transaction Manager is a web-based service that allows you to access and analyze your transaction data from any device with a browser and access to the internet.
+- Online Reporting: Shift4’s proprietary Lighthouse Transaction Manager is a web-based reporting and analytics service that allows you to access and analyze your transaction data from any device with a browser and internet access.
 Check out Shift4’s website for an extensive list of additional features available with this service.

 - Gift Card & Loyalty Programs: Gift cards are always a popular way to engage with your customers and boost sales.
 Shift4’s gift card program works with several third-party gift card services and integrates directly with the company’s POS systems.
 Both physical and digital gift cards are supported.